paperManu/splash/README.md

     splash --help

-Lastly, if you want to have access to realtime scheduling within Splash, you need to create a group "realtime", add yourself to it and set some limits:
+If you want to have access to realtime scheduling within Splash, you need to create a group "realtime", add yourself to it and set some limits:

     sudo addgroup realtime
     sudo adduser $USER realtime